 If the PDU set HE is the only extension used, the endpoints use the 1-byte header for maximum savings.
 If other 2-byte extension elements are used, then the 2-byte header can be used.
 The headers are not shown with padding as these would depend on the other extension elements in use.

-RTP Header Extension for PDU Set Information
+Potential solution for RTP Header Extension for PDU Set Information

 An RTP header extension (HE) for PDU set information may be negotiated between an Application Server, MRF or MCU and UE for a downlink stream using the URN urn:3gpp:pdu-set-info in the SDP extmap attribute.
 In the description that follows, the term “sender” is used for the RTP sender that inserts the PDU set information RTP HE.
 Both the one-byte and two-byte RTP header extension formats can be used for the PDU set information RTP HE.
 The RTP HE shall carry the following fields: